Heartland Advisors

 In times like these, we are reminded of the words of Hall of Fame quarterback turned successful commercial real estate investor Roger Staubach, who argued that winning shouldn’t be measured by how far ahead you are of others in any short time.
 Instead, it’s how much you grow in your own development and capacity in the long run.

 We agree.
 At Heartland, our 10 Principles of Value Investing™ guide every investment decision we make.
 While those rules are unwavering, we are committed to looking for new and more effective ways to put our beliefs into practice with the goal of delivering consistent performance over time.
-While success is by no means guaranteed, we are proud that over the past one, three, and five years, according to Morningstar, the Heartland Value Fund has finished in the top third of all small value funds.
+While success is by no means guaranteed, we are proud that as of September 30, 2024, the Overall Morningstar Rating™ for the Heartland Value Fund Investor Class has finished in the top third of all small value funds.
+The Fund received a 4-Star Overall Morningstar Rating out of 446 Small Value funds, based on risk-adjusted returns.

 Attribution Analysis & Portfolio Activity